Skip to main content

 A member of our team will call you back within one business day.

 The thyroid is a small gland in the lower front of the neck.
 It produces thyroid hormone, which helps control the body’s metabolism.
 A thyroid uptake measures how well the thyroid gland is working.
 A thyroid scan shows the size, shape, and location of the thyroid gland.
 The tests are usually done together to check for problems in the thyroid gland.
-For both tests, a small amount of radioactive iodine is used.
-If you’re allergic to iodine, a substance called technetium may be used instead.
 This sheet tells you what to expect with each test.

 Prepare for the test as you’ve been told.
 In addition: